Municipal Theatre of Teramo: Structure

 The Municipal Theatre building was externally very modest.
 There were three entries and, in addition to be closed by arched doors, they had never used Casino appartements windows on the upper floor.
 The entry and the principal facade in front of Corso San Giorgio, where the central entry was situated, hadn't any monumental characteristic.
 Nor for dimensions, neither for decorations.

 The interior, and particularly the hall, were very fascinating.
 The hall, equipped with extraordinary acoustic, was capable to host a lot of spectators: total capacity was 608 sits.
 The location was built in a horseshoe form.

 There were 56 stages, organised on three orders.
 On the highest part there was a large gallery, for which a low cost entry ticket was expected.

-The stage was very significant: about 200 squared metres, equipped with the most modern stage machine installations.
+The stage was very significant: about 200 square metres, equipped with the most modern stage machine installations.

 There were a "so called puller machine, to move all scenery flats ahead and behind at the same time", a sophisticated device that could create thunder sounds on the stage through «a box full of pieces of wood with a toothed wheel», or the rain, through «a tin wheel with a wooden foot», or «a burst of the thunderbolt», through «thin boards of walnut, iron plates and ropes».

 The stage arch was gracefully decorated, as was the vault of the hall.
 The same furnishings chosen by Mezucelli were carefully studied.
 24 tin can lights with reverberation for the opera's mouth", "22 painted tin lights for the corridors and the stairs' shelves", "160 wooden chairs for the stalls, with circularly arranged armrests" were prepared.
 As well as the "lecterns, the insoles and the 30 ordinary chairs for the musicians", as well as the "paintings of the scene of the countryside, with the backstage, and corresponding skies".
 The curtain was of remarkable workmanship.
 It was decorated by Bernardino De Filippis Delfico and depicted a fine scene relating to the Coronation of Petrarch.Upstairs, overlooking Corso San Giorgio, there was an apartment intended to house the caretaker.
 In 1906 this room was radically transformed and adapted to the Reduced Theatre.
 This is how the famous Sala della Cetra was born, with its own stage and a large loft.
 The small curtain of this pretty room was decorated by Gennaro Della Monica with the representation of Giannina Milli improvising in Florence.In the remaining part of the theatre building there were elegantly decorated staircases, service stairs, numerous corridors, seven dressing rooms for artists, service rooms and a dressing room.In 1943, one of the two anti-aircraft sirens delivered by the Ministry of the Interior to the Prefecture of Teramo for the protection of the population in the event of air raids was installed on the roof of the theatre.
 The siren was then disassembled and returned to the State in 1949, together with its twin placed on the arch of Porta Reale.